AdrianaPineda/UPEmbeddedTextViewManager/README.md

 [![License](https://img.shields.io/cocoapods/l/UPEmbeddedTextViewManager.svg?style=flat)](http://cocoapods.org/pods/UPEmbeddedTextViewManager)
 [![Platform](https://img.shields.io/cocoapods/p/UPEmbeddedTextViewManager.svg?style=flat)](http://cocoapods.org/pods/UPEmbeddedTextViewManager)

+UPEmbeddedTextViewManager is a convenience tool for employing UITextView instances embedded in table views.
+Enables scrolling and selection amongst other characteristics, to behave somewhat like the Notes section in the Contacts app (while editing a contact)

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.